HelixDevelopment/Builder/Documentation/AI_Auto_Fix_System.md

 - **Model History**: Past performance for the specific model
 - **Successful Strategies**: Proven solutions for similar issues
 - **Failure Patterns**: What to avoid based on past attempts

+#### 4. Database Schema Migration
+The system has been updated to use a generic `ai_analysis` column instead of the provider-specific `claude_analysis` to support all AI providers:
+- **Backward Compatibility**: Automatically migrates from old schema
+- **Provider Agnostic**: Works with any AI provider (DeepSeek, Qwen, Claude, etc.)
+- **Error Handling**: Robust JSON parsing with fallback for malformed data

 ### Learning Progression
 - **First Run**: Basic rule-based fixes only